 This popular Carlsbad attraction for families also has interactive exhibits, talks and feedings, a great counter-order dining area, and some touch pools.

-The cool thing about Carlsbad Strawberry Company is that they have cool things to do in Carlsbad with kids outside of strawberry picking season.
+The cool thing about Carlsbad Strawberry Company is that they have a variety of fun things to do in Carlsbad with kids outside of strawberry picking season.

 During Halloween, you’ll come here for the corn maze, bounce houses, and pumpkins.
-You can come to Cannon Rd.
+You can also visit the Cannon Rd.
 Market here for fresh produce from across San Diego County.

 But let’s face it, U-pick strawberries are a heck of a lot of fun for the whole family.
-You can enjoy this during the spring season.
+You can enjoy from February through July each year.

 Taste Carlsbad’s best pizza at the Intergalactic Headquarters for the Pizza Port Empire.
 Adults will appreciate the extensive list of craft beer on tap in a kid-friendly atmosphere.